Malay28/iDebit-Card/README.md

 # Team Matrix
-Kodikon 2.0 - Hackathon
+## Kodikon 2.0 - Hackathon

-## Problem Statement
+### Problem Statement
-Our college was facing issues with students not wearing id cards, So we came up with the idea of adding value to the id card by converting it as a medium of payment in college canteen.
-Hence we came up with this idea of idebit card.
+Our college faced issues with students not wearing ID cards.
+To address this, we added value to the ID card by converting it into a medium of payment for the college canteen, creating the iDebit Card.

-## About
+### About
-This project iDebit Card was presented in a hackathon.
-This project is a simulation of payment process by scanning the bar code in the id card which is an encrypted unique number for every student.
-And hence this unique id is used to carry all the payments.
+The iDebit Card project was presented at a hackathon.
+It simulates the payment process by scanning a barcode on the ID card, which contains an encrypted unique number for each student.
+This unique ID facilitates all payments, streamlining transactions within the college.

-## Achievement
+### Achievement
-The project was recognised as top 10 projects in KODIKON 2.0, a National level hackathon.
+The iDebit Card project was recognized as one of the top 10 projects at KODIKON 2.0, a National-level hackathon.